Neckar: Tributaries

 The largest tributaries of the Neckar are the Enz with the largest drainage area, the Kocher with the highest average water drainage and the longest one, the Jagst.
 The Kocher tributary Lein is at its end not only longer than the Kocher, but also more water-abundant.
 Therefore, according to hydrographic convention, the Lein would have to be regarded as the main river of the Kocher water system, making it with then 201 kilometers the longest tributary of the Neckar.

 Diagram of the tributaries with 50 plus km length

 Tributaries with 20 km length and more

 Named from source to mouth.
 According to LUBW-BRSWEB, LUBW-FG10, LUBW-GEZG and TK25.
 Drainage area mostly according to LUBW-GEZG, else measured on the background map.
 Distances preferably according to the data sets of the LUBW-FG10, rarely measured on the background map.
-Namen preverably according to TK25.
+Named preferably according to TK25.